Billy Bush Bites Back at Donald Trump Over Infamous Access Hollywood Tapes: ''He Said That''

 The controversial audio recording featured the then-reality star bragging to the men that he could grab women "by the p—sy" simply because he was famous.

-Previously, the tape came up during the Oct.
-9 , 2016 presidential debate against Hillary Clinton, in which Trump said he apologized for the comment.
+Previously, the topic of the tape came up during the Oct.
+9 , 2016 presidential debate against Hillary Clinton At that time, Trump apologized for the headline-making comment.

 "No, I didn't say that at all.
 I don't think you understood what was said.
 This was locker room talk.
 I'm not proud of it.
 I apologize to my family.
 I apologize to the American people.
 Certainly I'm not proud of it.
 But this is locker room talk," he shared during the live debate.
 "I have great respect for women.
 Nobody has more respect for women than I do."